-The Guest and Visitation Policy allows for residents and visitors to interact in the Seton Hall residential community, while providing parameters to help promote a safe living environment that is conducive to student learning.
+The Guest and Visitation Policy allows for residents and visitors to interact in the Seton Hall residential community, while proving parameters to help promote a safe living environment that is conducive to student learning.

-Daytime is defined as 8:01 a.m. until mid-night (11:59 p.m.).
+Daytime: 8:01 a.m. until mid-night (11:59 p.m.).

-One-week period is defined as the time from Sunday 12:01 a.m. to Saturday 11:59 p.m.
+One-week period: Time between Sunday 12:01 a.m. to Saturday 11:59 p.m.

-Overnight is defined as 12:01 a.m. and beyond to 8 a.m.
+Overnight: 12:01 a.m. and beyond to 8 a.m.

-- A resident (host) is allowed a maximum of three daytime guests (8 a.m.-midnight) at a time.
+- A resident (host) is allowed a maximum of three daytime guests (8am-midnight) at a time.

 - Only guests with valid overnight passes are allowed through the front gate of campus after midnight.